damolinx/vscode-bookmarks/README.md

 ### Notes

 Attach text notes to a bookmark for reference.
-Text is displayed on the the bookmark's tooltip.
+Notes appear in the bookmark’s tooltip.

 #### Context Menu

 In the **Notes** context menu for a given bookmark, use:

-- **Update…** to update the display name.
+- **Update…** to modify the note text.
-- **Remove** to remove any custom display name.
+- **Remove** to delete the note.

 ## Navigation